These Cannoli Strawberries are the cannoli for people who love fruit and don’t want to turn on the oven.

 Despite that drawback, I love the flavors – the tangy vanilla- and lemon-flecked ricotta plays well with the sweet strawberry, and the bit of crunch sprinkled on at the end adds a texture contrast.
 Its a fruity Boston-inspired sweet treat for when it’s too damn hot to turn on the oven.

 - 8 ounces ricotta cheese

-- 1 pound fresh strawberries
+- 1 pound fresh strawberries (about 18 strawberries)

 - 1/4 cup powdered sugar